Drug Dependency

 If you’re only an occasional recreational drug user but think drugs may be having too much of an influence in your life, there are steps you can take to moderate your drug use including:

 If your addiction is more advanced, drug rehabilitation may be the only way to deal with it.
-This can take the form of community-based rehabilitation programs or residential rehabilitation services where you stay in a clinic or retreat while being treated.
+This can take the form of community-based rehabilitation programs or residential drug rehabilitation services where you stay in a clinic or retreat while being treated.

 Rehabilitation often involves detoxification to remove the drugs from your system and then therapy to assist you in changing your behaviour.